 It was cool in Philly upon my departure and about the same temperature in Denver.
 I figured the weather would cool down, especially at night so I went with layers on layers here.
 I always wear my heaviest items on the plane to save space in my bag.

 The base layers comprise of a t-shirt and flannel button up.
-Layered over the shirts are a light vest and trusty field jacket in olive.
+Layered over the shirts are a light quilted vest (J.Crew Factory Walker Vest) and trusty field jacket in olive.
 I love it as a travel jacket because it’s stylish, but also has many pockets to hold important documents or anything other loose items.
 Down low I went with my favorite dark wash jeans, and pair of beater boots that I don’t mind scuffing up at a bar or on a hike.

 If you don’t mind the hassle at security, wear your heaviest items on the plane.
 Alternatively, if you’re a frequent flyer, it makes sense to get TSA Precheck which will essentially allow you to breeze through security without removing your shoes, laptop, belt, liquids and light jacket.
 It’s only $85 and lasts for 5 years.